 For those areas that require N-1-1 testing, each interface element may be tested as the initial facility-out condition.
 Other significant transmission elements may include:

-Key 345/115 kV transformers surrounding the interface being tested.
+345/115 kV transformers surrounding the interface being tested

-Key 345 kV lines supplying single or multiple transmission lines of the interface being tested.
+345 kV lines supplying single or multiple transmission lines of the interface being tested

-115 kV lines that are anticipated to have a significant effect on transfer capability.
+115 kV lines that are anticipated to have a significant effect on transfer capability

-Key generating stations relevant to the interface being tested.
+Generating stations relevant to the interface being tested

-Normal Contingencies (NCs) will be primarily considered in determining interface Planning Transfer Capability.
-Due to unique New England system characteristics and to be consistent with ISO-NE Transmission Operating practices, the three-phase fault with delayed clearing Extreme Contingency (EC) may be evaluated to measure system strength and determine the extent of a widespread system disturbance.
-Depending on the system performance as a result of an EC, an additional reduction in an interface Transfer Capability may be imposed.
-Also, the limit to the Planning Transfer Capability of an interface may be based on BPS testing performance.
+Planning events and design criteria in the NERC TPL Standards, NPCC Directory #1, and ISO-NE PP 3 will be primarily considered in determining interface planning Transfer Capability.
+Due to unique New England system characteristics and to be consistent with ISO operating practices, the three-phase fault with delayed clearing extreme event may be evaluated to measure system strength and determine the extent of a widespread system disturbance.
+Depending on the system performance as a result of an extreme event, an additional reduction in an interface planning Transfer Capability may be imposed.
+Also, the limit to the planning Transfer Capability of an interface may be based on Bulk Power System (BPS) testing performance.

 Monitored Facilities

-Elements 69 kV and above in the following areas will be monitored, as required, when conducting assessments of Planning Transfer Capability:
+Elements 69 kV and above in the following areas will be monitored, as required, when conducting assessments of planning Transfer Capability:

 New England